Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 This is how often you should exercise according to your arteries.
-A new study found people who exercised four to five times per week had the most youthful hearts.
+A new study found that people who exercised four to five times per week had the most youthful hearts.

 Yet another study shows that regular exercise is good for your heart and blood vessels.
-This study focuses on the arteries of the body and points to the fact that the more you exercise, your larger arteries benefit.
+This study focuses on the arteries of the body and points to the fact that the more you exercise, the more your larger arteries benefit.

-The study published in The Journal of Physiology shows that varying amounts of weekly exercise had different effects on different sized arteries.
+The study published in The Journal of Physiology shows that varying amounts of weekly exercise had different effects on different-sized arteries.

 The study, called The Effect of Lifelong Exercise Frequency on Arterial Stiffness, looked at 102 people older than 60 years who had been physically active throughout their lives.
-Researchers measured their arterial stiffness and divided the participants into groups of people based on how often they exercised: less than two days per week, two to three days, four to five days and six to seven days.
+Researchers measured their arterial stiffness and divided the participants into groups of people based on how often they exercised: less than two days per week, two to three days, four to five days, and six to seven days.

-The research participants were categorized in one of four groups depending on their lifelong exercise history: Sedentary: less than 2 exercise sessions/week; Casual Exercisers: 2-3 exercise sessions per week; Committed Exercisers: 4-5 exercise sessions/week and Masters Athletes: 6-7 exercise sessions per week.
+The research participants were categorized in one of four groups depending on their lifelong exercise history: Sedentary: less than 2 exercise sessions/week; Casual Exercisers: 2-3 exercise sessions per week; Committed Exercisers: 4-5 exercise sessions/week; and Masters Athletes: 6-7 exercise sessions per week.

 More research is required to study whether diet and societal factors had an influence on the results, but researchers said in a press release that they are hopeful the study will be able to help shape fitness programs.